Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Results

 \subsection{Regressor response and bias correction}

 Figure~\ref{fig:results:raw_response} shows the predictions of the regression ensemble as a function of true energy for the holdout-validation dataset.
-Whilst the general trend is linear, we can see some dispersion about the central line.
-Figure~\ref{fig:results:raw_error} better details the fractional error as a function of true energy, along with the trends in the quantiles.
+Whilst the general trend is linear, we can see some dispersion, and \autoref{fig:results:raw_error} better details the fractional error as a function of true energy, along with the trends in the quantiles.
 From this we can see that regressor overestimates medium energies, and underestimates high energies.
 Low energies are predicted without significant bias.

 We can correct for the bias in the prediction, however we must do so in a way that does not assume knowledge of the true energy, such that the correction can also be applied to prediction in actual application.
-The method used is to fit a function (in this case a linear function) to the medians of the predictions in bins of true energy, considering the width of the central \nth{68} percentile in each bin as an estimate of the uncertainty.
+The method used is to fit a function (in this case a linear function - green line in \autoref{fig:results:raw_response}) to the mean of the predictions in bins of true energy, and their uncertainties as estimated from bootstrap resampling.
 Having fitted the function, the inverse of the function can now be used to look up the true energy of a given prediction, resulting in a \textit{corrected} prediction.
-Figure~\ref{fig:results:debias} illustrates the fit and subsequent inversion of the linear function to arrive at corrected predictions.
+Figure~\ref{fig:results:debias} illustrates the corrected predictions on both the continuous validation data.
 Although the difference is only slight, as we will see later in \autoref{sec:ablation}, the de-biased predictions allow for a better resolution once the residual biases in the predictions are accounted for.
 To best reproduce actual application, the debiasing correction is fixed using the validation data, and then applied as is to the testing data.

 Figure~\ref{fig:results:pulls} shows the distributions of the ratios of corrected predictions to true energies on the testing data.